Skip to main content

 Scenario 1

-As a cluster administrator, I hope the replicas redistribute to two clusters when member1 cluster recovered, so that the resources of the member1 cluster will be re-utilized, also for the sake of high availability.
+As a cluster administrator, I would like the replicas to be repropagated across both clusters when member1 recovers, allowing the resources of the member1 cluster to be re-utilized and enhancing high availability.

 Scenario 2

-In application-level failover, low-priority applications may be preempted, resulting in shrinking from multi clusters to single cluster due to cluster resources are in short supply (refer to Application-level Failover).
+In application-level failover, low-priority applications may be preempted, resulting in shrinking from multi clusters to single cluster due to limited cluster resources (refer to Application-level Failover).

-As a user, I hope the replicas of low-priority applications can be redistributed to multi clusters when cluster resources are sufficient to ensure the high availability of application.
+As a user, I would like the replicas of low-priority applications to be repropagated across multiple clusters when resources are sufficient, ensuring high availability for the application.

 Scenario 3

-In Aggregated schedule type, replicas may still distribute across multiple clusters due to resource constraints.
+In the Aggregated scheduling type, replicas may still be propagated across multiple clusters due to resource constraints.

-As a user, I hope the replicas to be redistributed in an aggregated strategy when any cluster has sufficient resource to accommodate all replicas, so that the application better meets actual business requirements.
+As a user, I would like the replicas to be propagated in an aggregated strategy when any cluster has sufficient resource to accommodate all replicas, so that the application better meets actual business requirements.

 Scenario 4

-In disaster-recovery scenario, replicas migrated from primary cluster to backup cluster when primary cluster failure.
+In a disaster-recovery scenario, replicas migrate from a primary cluster to a backup cluster in the event of a primary cluster failure.

-As a cluster administrator, I hope that replicas can migrate back when cluster restored, so that:
+As a cluster administrator, I would like replicas to migrate back once the primary cluster is restored, so that:

-1. restore to the disaster-recovery mode to ensure the reliability and stability of the cluster federation.
+1. disaster-recovery mode is reestablished, to ensure the reliability and stability of the cluster federation.

 Feature of WorkloadRebalancer